 9. Using eucalyptus for flooring does not hurt koalas

-This fluffy little marsupial (not a bear) is perhaps one of the cutest animals on the planet and, sadly, they’re classed as vulnerable by the International Union for the Conservation of Nature.
+This fluffy little marsupial (not a bear) is perhaps one of the cutest animals on the planet, and sadly, they’re classified as vulnerable by the International Union for the Conservation of Nature.
 Now, no one wants to see koalas become endangered or extinct, but there’s no need to avoid using eucalyptus floors because you’re worried about the effect it will have on this adorable Aussie animal.
 That might seem strange because the one thing that most people know about koalas is they feed on eucalyptus leaves for breakfast, lunch, and dinner.
 But it’s all about location.
 Koalas are only found naturally in Australia, and commercial eucalyptus farms are much more common in China and Brazil as mentioned already.

 How does eucalyptus compare with bamboo for eco-friendliness?

 Bamboo and eucalyptus share many of the same green credentials, from being better than hardwoods (regarding hardness) to being a rapidly renewable resource.
 And both types of flooring are much more eco-friendly than hardwoods.
 So whichever you choose, your conscience is clear and your house will look great.